77kio/AnatomyForArtists/Skeleton.md

 |Scapula|
 |Sternal manubrium|Top part of the Sternum
 |Sternum|Sternal manubrium is also the Sternum
-|Ribs|24 bones
+|Ribcage|24 rib bones
 |-|-
 |Spine|33 vertebrae/bones split into 5 regions: Cervical(C1-C7), Thoracic(T1-T12), Lumbar(L1-L5), Sacrum, and Coccyx.
-Only 24 are movable, the vertebrae in the Sacrum and Coccyx regions are fused
+Only 24 are movable, the vertebrae in the Sacrum and Coccyx regions are fused.
+The top vertebrae are Atlas followed by Axis which are important for head movement.
-|Sacrum|The connection point between Spine and Illium.
-The connection area is called Sacroiliac joint
+|Sacrum|The connection point between Spine and Ilium.
+The connection area is called Sacroiliac joint.
+A part of the Spine
-|Coccyx bone|The human tail leftover
+|Coccyx bone|The human tail leftover.
+A part of the Spine
 |-|-
 |Ilium|
 |Pubis|made of 2 parts, the Pubic bone and the Pubic symphysis at the tip
 |Ischium|

 # Arm
 |Bone|Info